mrwadams/attackgen/README.md

 4. Navigate to the `Threat Group Scenarios` page.
 5. Select the Threat Actor Group that you want to simulate.
 6. Click on 'Generate Scenario' to create the incident response scenario.
 7. Use the 👍 or 👎 buttons to provide feedback on the quality of the generated scenario.
+N.B.
+The feedback buttons only appear if a value for LANGCHAIN_API_KEY has been set in the `.streamlit/secrets.toml` file.

 #### Custom Scenario Generation
 1. Choose whether to use the OpenAI API or the Azure OpenAI Service.